ufal/neuralmonkey/README.md

 - You need Python 3.5 to run _Neural Monkey_.
 - Install Tensorflow by following their installation docs.
 (Minimum required version is 0.9.)
   [here](https://www.tensorflow.org/versions/r0.9/get_started/os_setup.html#download-and-setup)
-- Clone this repository and follow the installation procedure outlined in `prepare_env.sh`.
+- Install dependencies by typing `pip install -r requirements.txt`.
 If the training crashes on an unknown dependency, just install it with pip.

 ### Documentation